Massacre of Tbilisi: Legacy

 The April 9 tragedy radicalised Georgian opposition to Soviet power.
-A few months later, a session of the Supreme Council of Georgian SSR, held on November 17–18, 1989, officially condemned the occupation and annexation of Democratic Republic of Georgia by Soviet Russia in 1921.
+A few months later, a session of the Supreme Council of Georgian SSR, held on November 17–18, 1989, officially condemned the occupation and annexation of the Democratic Republic of Georgia by Soviet Russia in 1921.

 The events of April 9 also gave rise to the so-called 'Tbilisi Syndrome'.
 This syndrome was characterized by the reluctance of military officers and soldiers to take any tactical decisions or even obey orders without a clear trail of responsibility to a higher authority.
 It arose because of the Soviet leadership's refusal to take responsibility for the orders to clear the square and the commission report's and Shevardnadze's criticism of the military in general.
 'Tbilisi Syndrome' continued to spread in the coming years, especially following events in Baku and Vilnius, and contributed in 1991 to the refusal of soldiers to prevent demonstrations during the August 1991 putsch.

 On March 31, 1991, Georgians voted overwhelmingly in favor of independence from the Soviet Union in a referendum.
 With a 90.5% turnout, approximately 99% voted in favor of independence.
 On April 9, the second anniversary of the tragedy, the Supreme Council of the Republic of Georgia proclaimed Georgian sovereignty and independence from the Soviet Union.

 A memorial to the victims of the tragedy was opened at the location of the crackdown on Rustaveli Avenue on November 23, 2004.